microprediction/endersgame/endersgame/attackers/README.md

 ## Overview

-The `BaseAttacker` class provides a pattern designing and implementing an "attacker" model that consumes a univariate sequence of numerical data points (such as stock prices, bond prices, or any time series) and attempts to predict its future movement.
+The `BaseAttacker` class provides a pattern designing and implementing an "attacker" model that consumes a univariate sequence of numerical data points (such as stock prices, bond prices, or any time series) $x_1, x_2, \dots x_t$ and attempts to predict its future movement.
 The core idea behind this framework is to detect deviations from a martingale-like property, where the expectation of the future value is equal to the current value.
 That is:

 $$ E[x_{t+k}] \approx x_t $$